This stream is open from November 1 - 30, 2023

 • New groups who have never run a project before

-• Groups who have never received funding from CREaton before
+• Groups who have never received funding from Creation before

-Funding in this stream will only be open to grassroots Indigenous youth groups consisting of a minimum of 2 youth.
+Creation will prioritize funding grassroots youth groups consisting of a minimum of 2 Indigenous youth.
 Please note: for the purpose of this program, IYR defines Indigenous as status and non-status First Nations, Inuit, and Métis peoples in Canada, living both on and off-reserve.

 Eligible groups and projects include: